Air Conditioner Cover: Does Your Outdoor Unit Need Protection?

 6. Ravenna Air Conditioner Cover

 This central air conditioner cover is created using Gardella woven polyester fabric with UV and water protection.
 Furthermore, it comes with a 2-year warranty so you can rest assured that it will last quite a while.
 Fully equipped with mesh air vents, it helps to minimize condensation and increase airflow.
-It is rated relatively high for sturdiness so if it is something that you are looking for, consider going for this one.
+It is rated relatively high for sturdiness so if it is something that you are looking for, you should consider going for this one.

 |Covermates Air Conditioner Cover||Water-resistant materialOffers dirt, water, and UV protection2-year warranty||$44.99||4.8|